sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/prometheus-metrics.md

 ### Add an InfluxDB handler

-To add the [handler][12] definition that uses the Sensu InfluxDB Handler dynamic runtime asset, run:
+To add the handler definition that uses the Sensu InfluxDB Handler dynamic runtime asset, run:

 {{< language-toggle >}}